 - Not the easiest character to handle – you need to be able to anticipate and plane your actions long in advance;

-- Inefficient in healing on Mythic+, particularly for affixes that demand regular periodic healing.
+- Weak in mythic+weak for affixes, particularly for affixes that demand regular periodic healing.

 Basic information on the spec: